hrr47-fec8-webber/carousel-service/README.md

 # Project Name

-Image Gallery and Lightbox for AirBnB Clone
+Image Gallery and Lightbox for Booked

 ## Related Projects